Outage Constrained Robust Transmission Design for IRS-aided Secure Communications with Direct Communication Links: System model

-\subsection{Two CSI error Scenarios}
+\subsection{Two CSI Error Scenarios}

-We assume that Alice has imperfect CSI of Eves' links.
-There are two types of channels from Alice to Eves, which are the direct Alice-Eve channel $\mathbf{h}_{ae,k}$ and the cascaded Alice-IRS-Eve channel $\mathbf{G}_{ce,k}$.
-We consider two scenarios of channel uncertainties next.
+Since Bob is a registered user, we assume that Bob's CSI is perfect while Eves' CSI is imperfect.
+Different from the communication system without IRS, there are two types of channels from Alice to Eves, which are the direct Alice-Eve channel $\mathbf{h}_{ae,k}$ and the cascaded Alice-IRS-Eve channel $\mathbf{G}_{ce,k}$.
+Thus, we consider two scenarios of CSI errors next.